cosmos/cosmos-sdk/docs/spec/governance/README.md

 ## Contents

 The following specification uses *Atom* as the native staking token.
-The module can be adapted to any Proof-Of-Stake blockchain by replacing *Atom* with the native staking token of the chain.
+The module can be adapted to any Proof-Of-Stake blockchain by replacing *ATOM* with the native staking token of the chain.

 1. **[Concepts](01_concepts.md)**